EricDube/Quiet-Sheriff-sms-classifier/README.md

 # fastai-text-classifier-server
 A simple Flask server for a Fast.ai text classifier model.
+Included is the SMS classifier notebook which I used to train my moodel.

 Example:
 ```